czakdesign/website/animations/implicit_widgets.md

  <!-- <a href="#" onmouseout="document.img2.src=img2Off.src;">◼︎</a> -->

  The code for the `AnimatedCrossFade` example is shown below.
-The `AnimatedCrossFade` class extends `ImplicitlyAnimatedWidget` which already includes the listeners, tickers, and other elements that define the animation.
-The listeners, tickers, and other animation elements are *implied* so you don't need to add them.
+The `AnimatedCrossFade` class extends `ImplicitlyAnimatedWidget` which already includes the listeners, tickers, and other elements that define the animation—they are *implied* or already stated, so you don't need to add them here.

 {% prettify dart %}
 ```Dart

 import 'package:flutter/material.dart';

 class ImageCrossFade extends [[highlight]]StatefulWidget[[/highlight]] {